HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 This is because Markus uses $d^2 \le 2$ for the rest frame.
 This is a some additional rule that one has to keep in mind.

-### Multiple irrep rows
+#### Multiple irrep rows

-With some d²=1 E we have this:
+With some $d^2 = 1$ in the E we have this:

 ```
 Error: nrow(filtered) == 1 is not TRUE
 ```

-- 110
-- 010
-- 0-10
-- 001
-- 00-1

 The issue here is that Markus has persisted multiple irrep rows.
 I need to compare to all the ones that I have or just fix it to some particular one.
+This also only happens in the E irreps, the T1u just contains one.

-### Operators without coupling
+#### Operators without coupling

 Sometimes there are no operator indices: